Last Updated on

 Wraparound lenses are designed to fit over your prescription glasses, allowing you to wear vision-correcting lenses and night vision glasses at the same time.
 All of the glasses we reviewed here can work as wraparound glasses, though you may want to check the dimensions of your preferred model against those of your prescription glasses to be sure they’ll fit.

-Our favorite glasses are the stylish, fairly-priced, and well-designed Bircen YSJ8587 Driving Anti-Glare Glasses.
+Our pick for the best night driving glasses are the stylish, fairly-priced, and well-designed Bircen YSJ8587 Driving Anti-Glare Glasses.
 If you’re looking to save money, you may prefer the Optix55 OX55-NVSG72 Night Driving Glasses, which are lightweight, work well on reflections and glares, and offer great value.
 Are you shopping for premium night vision glasses?
 Take a look at the Lumin LUM-180 Night Driving Glasses, which are high-end, sporty, and backed by a warranty.

 Table of Contents